Making-Sense-Info/Q2Survey/README.md

 # Questionnaires Working Group 2024 survey

-This repository contains the results of the [DDI Questions and Questionnaires working group](https://ddialliance.org/membership/working-groups-%26-committees) 2024 survey.
+This repository contains the [results](https://making-sense-info.github.io/Q2Survey/) of the [DDI Questions and Questionnaires working group](https://ddialliance.org/membership/working-groups-%26-committees) 2024 survey.

-The results are provided as a notebook (`survey.py`) and as various outputs, the main being a single web page with tables and charts.
+The results are provided as a [web page](https://making-sense-info.github.io/Q2Survey/) and a notebook (`survey.py`).

-The notebook itself is a Marimo notebook and can be run with the command `rye run up` at the root of the project (running involves at least to have rye and Python installed).
+The notebook itself is a [Marimo](https://marimo.io) notebook and can be run with the command `rye run up` at the root of the project (running involves at least to have [rye](https://rye.astral.sh) and Python installed).